jselliott/HTBCyberSanta2021/pwn/mr_snowy/README.md

 python3 -c "print('1\x00'+'A'*64+'\x00'*8+'\x65\x11\x40\x00',end='')" | ./mr_snowy
 ```

-The first 1 and null byte are read as a C-string and advance us to the next menu, then we fill the buffer, plus 8 bytes to reach the return address, and then our target address function in reverse byte order.
+The first 1 and null byte are since the first read function only reads two bytes and advance us to the next menu, then we fill the buffer, plus 8 bytes to reach the return address, and then our target address function in reverse byte order.
 Notice I made sure not to print a newline (since that goes to the payload as well).

 ![mr_snowy](img/2.png)